VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/pixel/vu-meter/_index.md

 They use the actual audio associated with the sequence as the input for the effect.
 Because these effects must preprocess the audio before creating the effect, it may take a few extra moments to render the effect on the timeline whenever it moves or changes.

+**_Hint_:** To get the meter to properly fit the element group, you should Start with the **Zoom** at max and then adjust the **Gain** starting at the low end working upward so that the loudest parts of the music have minimial visible effect.
+             Then adjust the **Zoom** downward so that the softer parts of the music make the element light up most of the time.

 ---

 ### Audio Sensitivity Range